chevah/geck/content/generic.rst

 * All comments should be valid sentences and should end with a full stop (.).

-* Try to write code so that it speak for itself and so that a comment is not required.
+* Try to write code so that it speaks for itself and so that a comment is not required.

 * Try to name variables, methods, function so that they communicate their